June 22, Reading 2 – Hosea 11:12-14:9

 It’s Jesus!

-“I shall ransom them from the power of Sheol; I shall redeem them from Death.
+“I shall ransom them from the power of Sheol; I shall redeem them from Dead.
 O Death, where are your plagues?
 O Sheol, where is your sting?”

 How did God ransom and redeem us from the power of death?
 How did He quench the sting of Sheol?